phoutved/interview-assignment/README.md

 ## Preparations

-System need to have
+Required
- - mysql user with name: web and password: web
+ - mysql root user with name: web and password: web
  - php

-- Run `php reset-data.php` to create database and reset data
+To create database and reset data run:

+    php reset-data.php

 ## Run solution
-- Run `php export-data.php` to export the data from database and save to a file
+To export the data from database and save to a file run:

+    php export-data.php

 ##  What is next